Continue with Facebook

 “I’m noticing more and more that my body is doing some weird things,” a MyLupusTeam member wrote.
 “When I take a sip of water, juice, etc., sometimes, my body won’t let me swallow.”
 Systemic lupus erythematosus (SLE), the most common form of lupus, may surprise you with unexpected problems, like difficulty swallowing.

-Dysphagia (swallowing problems) can range in severity from mild to severe and can lead to infection of the airway and choking.
-While dysphagia can take a significant physical and mental toll, there are ways to treat the problem and strategies to make swallowing easier.
+Dysphagia (swallowing problems) can range from mild to severe and can lead to infection of the airway, choking, and other issues.
+But there are ways to treat the problem and strategies to make swallowing easier.
+If you’re wondering, “Can lupus cause dysphagia?” or “Can lupus make it difficult to swallow?” you’re in the right place.

 Members of MyLupusTeam often wonder if they’re the only ones experiencing dysphagia.
-“Does anyone else have problems with their throat closing up?” one member asked.
-Another wrote, “Someone must have a weird throat diagnosis.”
+“Someone must have a weird throat diagnosis,” one member wrote.
+Another asked, “Does anyone else have problems with their throat closing up?”

 In fact, yes.
 Up to 13 percent of people with SLE experience dysphagia.